Hollywood knows something B2B storytellers don’t.

 26 movies, several leading men, yet they have been delivering for half a century a quality product around the James Bond franchise.

-That’s what you’re trying to do with your B2B storytelling: create repeated ritual around your stories.
+That’s what you’re trying to do with your B2B storytelling: create a repeated ritual around your stories.

 This is where you’ve leveled customers up to appreciation/evangelism.
 Now they return home with your product/service in their pocket, and all is right with the world.